New England Highway upgrade

 The New England Highway is part of the National Land Transport Network and is a major freight and passenger route, forming part of the inland Sydney–Brisbane corridor.
 The corridor services a high proportion of heavy freight vehicles and is the main road freight route between the Hunter Valley coalﬁelds and the Port of Newcastle.

 Under the existing alignment, the New England Highway passes through the centre of towns such as Singleton and Muswellbrook.
 Traffic congestion, reduced land freight transport productivity, safety issues (due to the mix of heavy vehicles and residential traffic in the town centres) and amenity issues are the principal problems.
 The current alignment also limits the extent to which High Productivity Vehicles can be mobilised along the route.

-The initiative includes a number of potential projects to upgrade the New England Highway, including:
+The proposal includes a number of potential projects to upgrade the New England Highway, including:

 - bypasses of the towns of Singleton and Muswellbrook